Transformers converge to invariant algorithmic cores: Scaling ACE to LLMs: A Universal 1D Core

-\paragraph{Universality across GPT-2 scales.} Projecting last-token hidden states onto each model's agreement core (\figpanel{fig:gpt2}{B}) yields a signed grammatical-number coordinate that tracks verb preference.
+\paragraph{Alignment across LLMs.} Projecting last-token hidden states onto each model's agreement core (\figpanel{fig:gpt2}{B}) yields a signed grammatical-number coordinate that tracks verb preference.
 Because cores are one-dimensional, cross-model alignment reduces to fixing a sign convention and comparing projected coordinates.
-Strikingly, these coordinates are highly consistent across GPT-2 scales: rank correlations are strong (Spearman's $\rho = 0.878$--$0.923$) and linear correlations stronger still (Pearson's $\pears = 0.924$--$0.968$, equal to CCA in one dimension; \tabl{tab:sva_cca}).
-This agreement persists despite a larger-than-sixfold change in parameter count (117M to 774M), completely different activation dimensionalities, and independent training trajectories, indicating convergence to a shared encoding of grammatical number that extends beyond robustness to random initialization.
+Within the GPT-2 family -- three models that share an architecture and training procedure -- coordinates align tightly (Spearman's $\rho = 0.88$--$0.92$; Pearson's $\pears = 0.92$--$0.97$).
+More strikingly, alignment persists across families: between Qwen2.5, LLaMA-3.1, Gemma-2, and the GPT-2 models, Spearman correlations range from $0.59$ to $0.93$ and Pearson correlations from $0.62$ to $0.94$ (\tabl{tab:sva_cca}).
+The strongest cross-family correlations (Qwen $\times$ Gemma: $\rho = 0.93$; Gemma $\times$ GPT-2 Medium: $\rho = 0.89$) approach the within-family ceiling, indicating that the agreement core encodes grammatical number in a way that is largely independent of architecture, tokenization, training corpus, and scale.

-\paragraph{Core steering disrupts agreement in open-ended text generation.} The preceding results characterize agreement via single next-token predictions.
-A stronger test is whether the core governs agreement throughout autoregressive generation, where each token conditions subsequent predictions.
-Applying the core-axis intervention \emph{adaptively} at each decoding step -- modulating the intervention strength based on the token's sensitivity to number agreement while leaving irrelevant tokens untouched (\textbf{Methods}) -- induces systematic agreement violations across all three models.
-Specifically, singular subjects recruit plural verbs, contexts demanding plural agreement shift toward singular, and errors cascade as toggling the number variable corrupts later predictions.
-The effect generalizes beyond the verbs (\textit{is\slash are\slash was\slash were}) chosen to define the preference score -- agreement failures appear with other words as well -- supporting the interpretation that the core encodes a global grammatical-number variable rather than a verb-specific heuristic (\figpanel{fig:sva_gen}{}).
+\paragraph{Core steering inverts grammar in open-ended text.} A stronger test of the core's role is whether it governs agreement throughout autoregressive generation, where each token conditions subsequent predictions.
+To test this, the core-axis intervention was applied \emph{adaptively} at each decoding step.
+Modulating the intervention strength based on each token's sensitivity to number agreement, leaving irrelevant tokens untouched (Appendix~\ref{app:sva}), induced systematic agreement violations across all six models (\figpanel{fig:sva_gen}{}).
+Singular subjects recruited plural verbs, plural contexts shifted toward the singular, and errors cascaded as toggling the number variable corrupted downstream predictions.
+Crucially, the effect generalized well beyond the specific verbs (\textit{is/are/was/were}) used to define the initial preference score.
+The emergence of agreement failures in entirely different word classes supports the interpretation that the core encodes a global grammatical-number variable, rather than a narrow, verb-specific heuristic. \paragraph{Summary.} Subject--verb agreement in language models is governed by a 1D causal subspace localized to late layers.
+This core is necessary, sufficient, and controllable, and its coordinates align across six models from four families.